This post may contain affiliate links. Please read our disclosure policy.

 - Cook the pasta al dente since it will cook again with everything else to prevent having soft and soggy pasta.

-- PLEASE NOTE: *****To make this dish healthier we used almond milk.
-But you can use any other milk, heavy cream, or whipping cream if you don’t mind it.****
+PLEASE NOTE: *****To make this dish healthier, I used almond milk.
+Some people find this a bit bland and not creamy enough.
+Feel free to use any other milk, heavy cream, or whipping cream if you don’t mind the added calories.****

 Frequently asked questions

-To make a healthy-ish creamy pasta sauce we recommend skippy any sort of heavy or whipping cream and use milk instead.
-To make a creamy pasta sauce, you will need a combination of oil/butter, cheese (parmesan or cream cheese), garlic for flavor, salt, pepper, any type of milk, cornstarch, or flour to thicken the sauce.
+To make a healthy-ish creamy pasta sauce I recommend skipping any sort of heavy or whipping cream and use milk instead.
+To make a creamy pasta sauce, you will need a combination of oil/butter, cheese (Parmesan or cream cheese), garlic for flavor, salt, pepper, any type of milk, cornstarch, or flour to thicken the sauce.

 You may cook the chicken first in the same skillet until it is thoroughly cooked before adding the pasta.
 Pasta is usually cooked al dente ahead of time so that when your creamy chicken sauce is almost done cooking, you toss in the pasta with your remaining ingredients like cheese and let it cook together.